-“I have done something wrong, I didn’t know what it was, but Mum doesn’t like me now”
+“I have done something wrong, I didn’t know what it is, but Mum doesn’t like me now”

 I don’t remember what I did, I doubt it was much.
-Maybe I was trying to pick the baby up or to play with him, maybe I poked him and made him cry.
-But whatever it was my Mum was most probably over reacting because her lioness instinct to protect the infant over-rode anything else, including how I might feel.
+Maybe I tried to pick him up or perhaps I poked him and made him cry.
+Whatever it was Mum, most probably, over reacted.
+Her lioness instinct to protect the infant over-riding everything, including how I might feel.

 At 4 years old I couldn’t afford to make my Mummy wrong.
 We can’t do this with our parents because we are still so dependent on them.
 We can’t afford to see them as unsafe so instead, in that moment of shock, we make it mean something negative about ourselves or about the world in general, instead.